Fantasy Desert Island Discs

 GD: Yes, I do miss family, and the sunshine.
 But, hey, my garden is populated with South African plants and WhatsApp has proved life-enhancing as far as keeping in touch is concerned.

 GD: I think I’ll have Mike Oldfield’s Tubular Bells.
 It brings back some very happy memories of childhood holidays in the bushveld of South Africa.

 LL: Your life has taken quite a twisty road so far.
 What did you start off doing?

 GD: After school I did a BSc in botany and biochemistry at Rhodes University followed by a postgrad in taxonomy at Pretoria.
 I loved the study of systematics and it was great to have so much contact with nature.
 I realised that I wasn’t really cut out to be a scientist though.
 I’ve always had a true passion for the humanities.

 GD: Yup.
-My husband was born here and we decided to come over in 1992.
-I started off working at Blackwell Science as a copy editor.
-It became quite repetitive though and I moved on to a five-year stint at the Science Museum.
+My husband was born here and we decided to move to London in 1992.
+I started off working at Blackwell Science as a copy editor and I moved on to a five-year stint at the Science Museum.

 GD: It was great.
 I had an opportunity to work with a wide range of staff across the Museum.
 It was inspiring just seeing all those iconic objects every day.

 GD: I’d like Swing Low, Sweet Chariot from the Graceland album by Paul Simon and Ladysmith Black Mbazo.
 It sums up my South African roots and it’s a UK anthem of sorts.